dapr/quickstarts/workflows/java/sdk/README.md

 When you ran `dapr run -f .`:

+1. An OrderPayload is made containing one car.
-1. A unique order ID for the workflow is generated (in the above example, `d1bf548b-c854-44af-978e-90c61ed88e3c`) and the workflow is scheduled.
+2. A unique order ID for the workflow is generated (in the above example, `d1bf548b-c854-44af-978e-90c61ed88e3c`) and the workflow is scheduled.
-2. The `NotifyActivity` workflow activity sends a notification saying an order for 1 car has been received.
+3. The `NotifyActivity` workflow activity sends a notification saying an order for one car has been received.
-3. The `VertifyInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
-If the inventory is sufficient the workflow continues.
+4. The `VertifyInventoryActivity` workflow activity checks the inventory data, determines if you can supply the ordered item, and responds with the number of cars in stock.
+The inventory is sufficient so the workflow continues.
-4. The total cost of the order is 5000, so the workflow will not call the `RequestApprovalActivity` activity.
+5. The total cost of the order is 5000, so the workflow will not call the `RequestApprovalActivity` activity.
-5. The `ProcessPaymentActivity` workflow activity begins processing payment for order `d1bf548b-c854-44af-978e-90c61ed88e3c` and confirms if successful.
+6. The `ProcessPaymentActivity` workflow activity begins processing payment for order `d1bf548b-c854-44af-978e-90c61ed88e3c` and confirms if successful.
-6. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
+7. The `UpdateInventoryActivity` workflow activity updates the inventory with the current available cars after the order has been processed.
-7. The `NotifyActivity` workflow activity sends a notification saying that order `d1bf548b-c854-44af-978e-90c61ed88e3c` has completed.
+8. The `NotifyActivity` workflow activity sends a notification saying that order `d1bf548b-c854-44af-978e-90c61ed88e3c` has completed.
-8. The workflow terminates as completed and the orderResult is set to processed.
+9. The workflow terminates as completed and the orderResult is set to processed.